cozzidan/progetto_tiw_twitter/README.md

 Users can create discussion threads and associate their messages with them.
 A thread consists of a title, creator name, creation date, and can contain one or more messages.
 Other users can comment on the messages within a thread.
 A comment includes the comment text and the username of the creator.

-Upon accessing the HOME PAGE, users are presented with a list of threads they have created and a list of threads created by other users.
+Upon accessing the DASHBOARD, users are presented with a list of threads they have created and a list of threads created by other users.
 Both lists are sorted by the creation date in descending order.
-Clicking on a thread in the HOME PAGE lists opens the THREAD PAGE, which displays the messages belonging to that thread.
+Clicking on a thread in the DASHBOARD lists opens the THREAD_PAGE, which displays the messages belonging to that thread.
 If a thread contains more than ten messages, commands are available to view the previous and next ten messages.

-The THREAD PAGE also features a form for adding comments.
-Submitting a comment using the "SEND" button refreshes the THREAD PAGE, displaying all the updated data for the same thread.
-The THREAD PAGE includes a link to return to the HOME PAGE.
+The THREAD_PAGE also features a form for adding comments.
+Submitting a comment using the "SEND" button refreshes the THREAD_PAGE, displaying all the updated data for the same thread.
+The THREAD_PAGE includes a link to return to the HOME_PAGE.
 The application provides a logout feature for users.

 Please note that this project is a university assignment and should not be considered a fully functional real-world application.